pharmacy accuracy checking technicians

 Mainly, having a PACT has meant that pharmacists who would have been working in the dispensary could now shift their focus towards providing clinical services on the wards and provide a better patient centred service.

-Can you share examples of how having a PACT has benefitted the pharmacy?
+Can you share some examples of how having a PACT has benefited your pharmacy?

 It has created a career pathway for future technicians.
 The dispensary can aim towards becoming technician run.

 What advice would you give pharmacists who are considering training or hiring a PACT?

 This is a great opportunity to be involved in the development of future roles for technicians.